|

 of Kong.

-Sure it pales when compared to his daddy's
+Sure, it pales when compared to his daddy's

-picture, but I still find it enjoyable.
+picture, but I still find the film enjoyable.

 Cooper went on to produce more exotic